smariotti/TrophyHuntMod/TrophyHuntMod/Package/README.md

 ## Installation (manual)

 Two Options:
-	1. Use r2modman to automatically install it from Thunderstore and launch Valheim.
+- Use r2modman to automatically install it from Thunderstore and launch Valheim.
 R2modman is the mod manager available for download at https://thunderstore.io
-	2. Manual: Simply copy the contents of the archive into the BepinEx/Plugins directory.
+- Manual: Simply copy the contents of the archive into the BepinEx/Plugins directory.
 This is usually found somewhere like 'C:\Program Files (x86)\Steam\steamapps\common\Valheim\BepInEx\plugins' if you've installed BepInEx according to the instructions. (https://www.nitroserv.com/en/guides/installing-mods-on-valheim-with-bepinex)

 ## What's New?

+v0.3.2
+- Fixed UI text overrun on overall Luck tooltip for long enemy names
+- Don't display luck rating in Trophy or Luck-O-Meter tooltips if not enough enemies have been killed to really tell
+- added `/showtrophies` chat console command to toggle show/hide of trophy icons, Score, Deaths and Luck counters still display

+## Previous Changes

+v0.3.1
+- Simplified the Luck-o-Meter and added luckiest and unluckiest trophies to the tooltip

+v0.3.0
+- Added "Luck-o-Meter" as suggested by @da_Keepa.
+	- Luck icon is on the left of the HUD above the Deaths counter
+	- Hover text shows luck percentage as well as overall Luck Rating
+	- Individual Trophy icons how show Luck Rating for that type of trophy
+	- Luck is calculated as actual drop rates versus documented droprates.
+Overall luck is aggregate luck for all trophy capabable enemies that have died at least once.
+- Trophy Rush Changes (Experimental Feature)
+	- Fixed a bug that was preventing trophies from spawning in all circumstances
+	- Added TrophyRush button to Main Menu below new logo position
+- Made trophy icons animate a little longer when they're picked up
+- Fixed a display-only bug where -10 would display as your starting score if you were playing another character, logged out, and made a new one.
+This just displayed wrong, and would correct itself on next score update and didn't ACTUALLY count against your score.
+- Adjusted un-found Trophy icons in the tray to be more readable, is this better?
+Let me know
+- Reduced size of TrophyHuntMod logo and moved it to the right side of the screen as suggested by @Kr4ken92 to play nicer with other mods

 v0.2.4
 - Swanky new Main Menu logo displaying "Trophy Hunt!" and the mod's version number